Time-domain anode-decoupling co-design for a floating microchannel plate detector readout: Methods

 In the context of the CODEX instrument, the detector output is digitized at a sampling rate of 2.5 gigasamples per second (\unit{\giga Sa \per\s}) after analog filtering to prevent aliasing effects.
 This sampling rate is sufficiently high to digitize the detector output with acceptable distortion at the expected temporal pulse widths of the electron avalanche peaks, as validated in similar contexts. \cite{lasi_decisions_2020, fohn_description_2021, meyer_fully_2017, riedo_high-speed_2017, abplanalp_neutral_2009}

-For Gaussian peak shapes with an FWHM in the few-hundred-picosecond range, the corresponding frequency content extends well into the gigahertz regime, with most of the spectral energy contained roughly below \qty{2}{\GHz}, which we therefore adopt as the upper design frequency for the analog detector response.
+For Gaussian peak shapes with a given $t\textsubscript{FWHM}$, the frequency spectrum is also Gaussian.
+As a general rule, the bandwidth scales approximately with $1/t\textsubscript{FWHM}$.
+For $t\textsubscript{FWHM}$ in the few-hundred-picosecond range, the corresponding frequency content extends well into the gigahertz bandwidth regime, with most of the spectral energy contained below \qty{2}{\GHz}, which we therefore adopt as the upper design frequency for the analog detector response.
 In practice, however, the usable bandwidth of the digitized signal is limited by the \qty{2.5}{\giga Sa\per\s} sampling rate and the anti-aliasing filter, which constrain the effective bandwidth to below the Nyquist frequency of \qty{1.25}{\giga\hertz}.
+Therefore, using the Gaussian time--frequency scaling introduced above as a rule of thumb, this setup is expected to resolve Gaussian peaks only down to roughly \qty{800}{\ps}.
+Expressed instead in terms of rise time, the same bandwidth corresponds to a lower limit on the order of a few \qty{100}{\ps}, using \(t_r \approx 1/(3\cdot\mathrm{BW})\).
+These estimates are approximate and reflect different pulse-width conventions, but are broadly consistent with experimentally observed \qty{500}{\ps}-class pulses.

 At these frequencies, lumped-element circuit theory becomes insufficient and must be complemented by transmission line theory, as the geometric dimensions on the detector reach considerable fractions of the effective wavelength in the substrate.
 Equation~(\ref{eq:lambda}) computes this value for an assumed velocity factor of \num{0.8}.
 Typically, we assume that distributed effects of impedance mismatch start to become noticeable when the relevant dimensions approach or exceed $\lambda/10$.